lunaticmonk/wingify-challenge/README.md

 - ```nodemon index.js```
 - Go to browser at ```localhost:8000``` to see the app.

-If you don't want to set up, I have hosted the app on heroku.
+Just for some ease during evaluation, I have hosted the app on heroku.
 Check it out here: https://wingify-winter.herokuapp.com